WordPress Form Payments

 Once ‘Offline’ payment is configured from the Global Settings, the next step is to create a Product.
 Products are how RegistrationMagic adds payments to a registration form.
 You can create as many Products as you want and then add them onto your form using the ‘Add Product’ field.
 I just created a Product of my own and set its price to $9.99.
 After that, I added it to my registration form as a ‘Product’ field.

 There’s a lot more to Products and Payments in RegistrationMagic and I am only covering a few small parts of it here.
-If you need more details on how to configure Payments and add Products to forms, I’d recommend checking out our Payments Guide.
+If you need more details on how to configure Payments and add Products to forms, I’d recommend checking out our Payments Guide: Setup payments on registration form using products.

 Now that our Product is added to the registration form, the price will show up to the users on registration.
 Let us see how our registration form works with ‘Offline’ payment configured on it.
 I filled out the form with all the details required by it…